Cornices/cornice/docs/source/internals.rst

 functions of the pyramid framework on your behalf.

-What's interesting here is that this mechanism is not really tied to pyramid. for instance, we are doing the same thing to do the sphinx automatic documentation generation: use the APIs that are exposed in the Service class and do something from it.
+What's interesting here is that this mechanism is not really tied to pyramid. for instance, we are doing the same thing `in cornice_sphinx <https://github.com/Cornices/cornice.ext.sphinx>`_ to generate the documentation: use the APIs that are exposed in the Service class and do something from it.

 To keep close to the flexibility of Pyramid's routing system, a ``traverse``